MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-voicemail.md

 Out of the box, **Default Group Voicemail Workstream** is available to route the group voicemails to the default group voicemail queue.

 You can configure routing rules to route voicemail that your customer has recorded on your organization's phone number.
-In the rule condition, select **Organization phone number** in **Work classification** or **Create Intake rule** and add the required phone number to route the voice mail.
+In the rule condition, select **Organization phone number** in **Work classification** or **Create Intake rule** and add the required phone number to route the voicemail.
 When you define the intake or classification conditions, specify the following:
 - The phone number with the country code, if you select **Equals** operator.
 - The phone number without the country code, if you select **Contains** operator.